About Herefordshire Archaeology

 Investigative and Community Activity

-The investigative aspects of the work of the county archaeological service are varied, and are delivered by means of a series of projects and partnerships mostly supervised by Senior Projects Archaeologists.
-Currently, the main areas of focus are urban archaeology, aggregates and archaeology, and historic landscape change.
-The Archaeological Projects Officer and the Community Archaeologist deliver much of the remaining service agenda for investigation and recording (including survey and excavation), research, outreach, interpretation and working with local communities.
+The investigative aspects of the work of the county archaeological service are varied, and are delivered by means of a series of projects and partnerships.
+The Archaeological Projects Manager delivers much of the service agenda for investigation and recording (including survey and excavation), research, outreach, interpretation and working with local communities.

 All Herefordshire Archaeology staff members are engaged in work that aims to raise public awareness and appreciation of the county's archaeology and historic landscape.
-A full events calendar is organised, including an annual symposium, monthly historic landscape walks, and public talks.
+Forthcoming events, including an annual symposium, monthly historic landscape walks, and other engagements can be found on the events page of this website.
 A series of archaeological project summaries and reports is produced each year.